“Your people shall be my people…” – Ruth 1:16

 - Jacob and his father-in-law starting in Genesis 29, or

 - David and the all time worst in-law, King Saul in I Samuel.

 Sometimes, you just have to remember that these folks are the reason your spouse exists, and sometimes that will have to be enough.
 If not, I hope reading about these Biblical marriages might help offer some perspective and encouragement.

-If you’re struggling with a relationship with one of your in-laws, talk about it with God.
-Ask God for His guidance in how to navigate these particular relationships with wisdom, grace, and respect.
+If you’re struggling with a relationship with one (or both) of your in-laws, talk about it with God.
+Ask Him for guidance in how to navigate these particular relationships with wisdom, grace, and respect.